utarn/mcp-vision/README.md

 If Claude Desktop is failing to connect to `mcp-vision`:
 - Check the configuration is correct (CPU vs GPU)
 - Developer options may need to be enabled in Claude Desktop
 - Depending on the size of the model(s) used, give it a few minutes to download them from HuggingFace on first opening Claude Desktop.
-Once downloaded, the server will respond and Claude will connect
+Once downloaded, the server will respond and Claude will connect.

+# TODO
+- Host best models online instead of requiring local download